Belarus presidential elections are all over before they start

 Tikhanovskaya called on Belarusians to vote later in the day on Sunday to make vote rigging more difficult and long queues were already forming in Minsk by lunchtime, as well as outside the Belarusian embassy in Moscow and other capitals across Europe.

-“Massive people's mobilization all over Belarus.
+“Massive people's mobilisation all over Belarus.
 I don't think there's ever been anything like that before, the queues I mean.
 Earlier this week the election commission stole hundreds of thousands of votes, now people are coming to claim them back,” added Giczan.

 The opposition are planning a rally at 10pm this evening in the main square in Minsk after the polls close, which is expected to kick off mass demonstrations that will be the true test of Lukashenko’s rule.